danimohli/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Shell permission on finle and directory
+Shell permission on finle and directory.
+USING BINARY